What happens from the moment they call.

 You're in a meeting.
 You're with a client.
 It's late and you're not at your desk.
 The call comes in anyway — someone who needs legal help, unsure where to start, hoping someone picks up.

-Instead of voicemail, they hear a warm, professional voice: "Thank you for calling Sean Washington Law.
+Instead of voicemail, they hear a warm, professional voice: "Thank you for calling Johnson Employment Law.
 I'm Sarah, Sean's intake coordinator.
 He personally reviews every case — can I take a few minutes to make sure your situation gets the right attention?"

 They say yes.
 Sarah begins.